ciur/eugenci.com/README.md

 Static page for eugenci.com domain.

-This static page was generated using [Jekyll](https://jekyllrb.com/) static generator.
+This static page was generated using [Jekyll](https://jekyllrb.com/) static websites generator.